esyede/rakit/packages/docs/data/email.md

 #### 1. Plain Text

-Use this option if you know your user's email client is too old to render emails containing only text:
+Use this option if you know your user's email client is too old to render HTML, so the email contains only text:

 ```php
 $email->body('PDF document regarding the monthly financial report');